EdwardPledger/divvy-api/README.md

 Thank you for the opportunity to try this coding challenge!

+For some reason Github messes up this formatting of this document so if you hit raw it will be formatted correctly.

 To run locally:
 1.)
-Open terminal (command line interface i.e. Command Prompt) at folder directory 2.)
+Open terminal (command line interface i.e. Command Prompt) at project directory 2.)
 Type the command "node app.js"
 3.)
-You should see a message stating what port the server is running on
+You should see a message stating what port the server is running on 4.)
+Add Divvy_Trips_2019_Q2 file to the project directory (it was too big to upload to GitHub) *) I included the node modules so you shouldn't have to download them

 To test APIs:
 *) Postman or some kind of API testing software is required (but one API can be tested on the browser)